Get TESOL certified while experiencing the world-famous culture of South Korea with job placement assistance included!

 South Korea is has a huge demand for certified native English-speaking teachers in both public and private schools.
 The majority of South Korea TESOL student graduates will work in private schools, or hagwons, as the private school hiring season is longer and not as competitive as the public school program, EPIK.
 However, there are some opportunities to work in public schools that hire teachers directly, outside of EPIK.

-Korea offers some of the best benefits available to TESOL-certified English teachers – salaries typically start at $2000 USD/month.
+Korea offers some of the best benefits available to TESOL-certified English teachers – salaries typically start at $1500 USD/month.
 Along with this salary, most schools will also offer a free, furnished apartment, flight reimbursement, contract bonuses and health insurance.
-With only utilities and personal spending to worry about, many teachers can save at least $1000 USD every month!
+With only utilities and personal spending to worry about, many teachers can save up to $1000 USD every month!

 Though you may be able to find a hagwon that offers a 6-month contract, most schools will require a 12-month commitment from teachers.
 It’s very easy to re-sign and stay longer than your initial contract – many teachers end up living in Korea for much longer than they had originally anticipated!